-Preparation for the Examination Candidates are strongly advised to prepare adequately for the examination by following the European Curriculum of Emergency Medicine, and by consulting current Emergency Medicine textbooks, as well as current important international guidelines.
-Candidates should note that the examination primarily uses the Tintinalli 2010 edition as the reference text, as well as
+Candidates are strongly advised to prepare adequately for the examination by following the European Curriculum of Emergency Medicine, and by consulting current Emergency Medicine textbooks, as well as current important international guidelines.
+Candidates should note that the examination primarily uses the latest edition of Judith Tintinalli’s Emergency Medicine: A Comprehensive Study Guide as the reference text, as well as

 - ESC guidelines since 2010: Atrial fibrillation, ACS non ST elevation, acute cardiac failure